Cosmo-Tech/cosmotech-api/doc/Apis/TwingraphApi.md

 # **createEntities**
 > List createEntities(organization\_id, graph\_id, modelType, GraphProperties)

-create new entities in a graph instance
+Create new entities in a graph instance

     create new entities in a graph instance